Chapter 524 — Uniform Probate Code

 Parent-child Relationship With Genetic Parents

-For inheritance purposes, a parent-child relationship exists between a child and the child's birth mother, and between a …
+For inheritance purposes, a parent-child relationship exists between a child and the child's genetic parents, regardless …

 524.2-118